-Department of Agriculture GPO Box 858 Canberra ACT 2601 Telephone 1800 900 090 Web agriculture.gov.au
+Department of Agriculture, Water and the Environment GPO Box 858 Canberra ACT 2601 Telephone 1800 900 090 Web agriculture.gov.au

-The Australian Government acting through the Department of Agriculture has exercised due care and skill in preparing and compiling the information and data in this publication.
-Notwithstanding, the Department of Agriculture, its employees and advisers disclaim all liability, including liability for negligence and for any loss, damage, injury, expense or cost incurred by any person as a result of accessing, using or relying on any of the information or data in this publication to the maximum extent permitted by law.
+The Australian Government acting through the Department of Agriculture, Water and the Environment has exercised due care and skill in preparing and compiling the information and data in this publication.
+Notwithstanding, the Department of Agriculture, Water and the Environment its employees and advisers disclaim all liability, including liability for negligence and for any loss, damage, injury, expense or cost incurred by any person as a result of accessing, using or relying on any of the information or data in this publication to the maximum extent permitted by law.